p3nnatr4tion/aliexpress-puppeteer/README.md

 # aliexpress-puppeteer

-Dynamic Puppeteer Web Scraping for AliExpress
+Dynamic Puppeteer Web Scraping for AliExpress Without API Key

 Scrape product data from AliExpress based on a given keyword using Puppeteer.